Cendol (Chè Bánh Lọt)

 Make the Cendol

-- In a small saucepan without turning on the heat, whisk together water, sugar, mung bean starch, tapioca starch and pandan extract, continue whisking vigorously to avoid clumps.
+- In a small saucepan (off heat), whisk together water, sugar, mung bean starch, tapioca starch, and pandan extract until smooth.

-- Turn the heat to medium-high and continue whisking until the batter thickens, for about 8-10 minutes.
-Then, turn off the heat.
+- Turn the heat to medium-high and cook, whisking constantly, until the mixture thickens into a glossy, stretchy batter (about 8–10 minutes).

-- Working in batches, place the pandan batter into the potato ricer and press gently until 1-2 inch worm-like pandan droplets enter the ice bath.
-Repeat until the entire batter is used.
+- Working in batches, press the hot batter through the ricer directly into the ice bath to form 1–2 inch jelly noodles.
+Repeat until all the batter is used.

 Make the Syrup

 - In a small saucepan, bring water to a boil.
-Add palm sugar and salt.
-Stir until dissolved, for approximately 8-10 minutes.
-Transfer to a bowl and let it cool.
+Add palm sugar and salt, stirring until fully dissolved (about 8–10 minutes).
+Remove from heat and let cool.

 Make the Coconut Sauce

-- In a small saucepan, combine the coconut milk, sugar, and tapioca starch.
-Heat the mixture over medium heat, stirring frequently.
-When the sauce just comes to a boil, remove from the heat.
+- In another saucepan, combine coconut milk, sugar, and tapioca starch.
+Heat over medium, stirring frequently, until it just begins to boil.
+Remove from heat and let cool slightly.

 Assemble

-- In a bowl, add some crushed ice, cendol, palm sugar syrup, and coconut sauce.
+- In a bowl or glass, layer crushed ice, cendol jelly, a drizzle of palm sugar syrup, and coconut sauce.
+Add optional toppings if desired and serve immediately.